 The Career & Co-op Centre is Ryerson's central resource for students and alumni to access relevant and innovative career development support.
 We connect Ryerson’s employer partners with our talented and diverse student body and network of alumni.
 Our hub-and-spoke model of service delivery--ranked by CERIC as one of Canada’s most impressive practices in career services--creates a strong network of relationships with students, alumni, recruiters, faculty, and staff across campus as well as in each faculty and academic program.

-The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
-By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards
+The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2021.
+Universities with a score above 4.0 (out of 5) in any of the 8 award categories, receive Badges of Excellence.
+Congratulations!Learn more about the Global Student Satisfaction Awards

 The International Student Advisors are Regulated International Student Immigration Advisors (RISIAs) or Regulated Canadian Immigration Consultants (RCICs) who can help through group immigration advising, drop-in hours and one-on-one appointments.